rhysd/vim-textobj-conflict/README.md

 `i=` and `a=` operator-pending mappings are available.  `i=` selects the inner lines of either ours or theirs of the conflict.  `a=` selects the whole lines of either ours or theirs of the conflict (including markers).

+If you use above mappings outside a conflict, it jumps the cursor to next conflict.

 Try `va=`, `vi=`, `da=` and so on when the buffer includes some conflicts.

 ![screenshot](https://raw.githubusercontent.com/rhysd/screenshots/master/vim-textobj-conflict/textobj-conflict.gif)